golang-queue/queue/README.md

 ### Basic Usage of Pool (using the Task function)

-By calling the `QueueTask()` method, tasks are scheduled to be executed by workers (goroutines) in the pool.
+By calling the `QueueTask()` method, you can schedule tasks to be executed by workers (Goroutines) in the pool.

 ```go
 package main